loge5/conf-cfg-ini/README.md

 ### assignIdentifier ###
 *default: "="*

-Identifies end of key and beginn of value.
+Identifies end of key and begin of value.

 ### commentIdentifiers ###
 *default: [";"]*